CodeIntelligenceTesting/jazzer.js/CONTRIBUTING.md

 ## Test

-All tests can be executed via the `test:all` npm script in the root directory.
+All tests can be executed via the `test` npm script in the root directory.
+Please make sure that you build the newest version with the commands mentioned above.

 ```shell
 npm run test
 ```

-This executes all [Jest](https://jestjs.io/) unit tests and also all `test` scripts in the workspaces.
+This executes all [Jest](https://jestjs.io/) unit tests and also all `test` scripts in the workspaces, plus a `dryRun` of all example projects.

 **Note**: Please make sure to provide test cases for all code changes.

 ## Format and lint

-All code and documentation has to satisfy the format and linting rules.
+All code and documentation have to satisfy format and linting rules.
 This is enforced through a git pre-commit hook.
 The `check` npm script in the root directory runs the appropriate checks.